najaatech/najaatech.github.io/_posts/2025-08-03-cloud-cs-on-premise-kuwait-2025.md

 **PV = 32,779.90**

+# Cloud cost with DigitalOcean
+If I go to DigitalOcean and select a droplet (VPS), with specs close to the PowerEdge server I picked from PC Kuwait, my bill will amount to 70 KWD/month.
+The specs are:
+- 16 GB RAM
+- 8 Intel-core CPUs
+- 1480 GB NVMe SSD

+Total cost per year: 840 KWD

+Note: You might argue that the server specs don't exactly match the one picked from the local supplier, but those specs are as close I can get.
+There will be inaccuracies here and there but in the grand scheme of things, they will not matter that much as you have to take into account that cloud host is handling cooling, power, redundancy, and security for me.

 ## Cloud Over Five Years

 With 1000 KWD per year (actually it is 840, I just pushed it to 1000 KWD to account for discrepancies in specs and to include my opportunity cost of managing the infrastructure and assuming a modest 5% annual price rise, all again discounted each year at 4%.

-## Present Value Calculation for Growing Cash Flows (4% Discount Rate, 5% Growth)
+### Present Value Calculation for Growing Cash Flows (4% Discount Rate, 5% Growth)

 #### Formula: